Guide to the Examination of Research Students

 4. Decision suspended pending re-examination following resubmission within 12 months

-Definition: The thesis is not deemed to be of PhD standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of appropriate standard; Amendments/alterations/additions required may concern both substance and presentation.
+Definition: The thesis is not deemed to be of PhD standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.

 5. Not approved for PhD but appropriate for a pass as MPhil (in its present form)